 Baykeeper advocated for permit improvements that include requiring sand dredged from the Bay to be used to restore wetlands and protect shorelines from sea level rise.
 In addition, we recommended that whenever possible, dredged materials should not be dumped deep in the ocean—an outdated and wasteful disposal method.
 We also urged BCDC to immediately phase out dredging methods that kill endangered species of fish.

 San Francisco Bay is a dynamic and shallow water body that rapidly fills shipping lanes, marinas and harbors with sand, silt and mud.
 Each year, three to four million cubic yards of sediment—or enough to fill the Transamerica Building ten times—is dredged from the Bay.
-Two methods are used: suction dredges, which vacuum the sediment off the Bay floor, and clamshell buckets, which grab sediment in the way a backhoe would dig a pit.
+Two methods are used: hydraulic dredges, which vacuum the sediment off the Bay floor, and clamshell buckets, which grab sediment in the way a backhoe would dig a pit.

 Over the last decade, scientists from the United Stated Geological Survey and elsewhere have correlated Bay dredging and sand mining with coastal erosion at Ocean Beach and other areas just outside of the Golden Gate, which are experiencing the fastest rates of erosion on the West Coast.
 However, environmental documentation prepared in support of the Army Corps’ permits failed to consider the impacts of disposing dredged sediment in the ocean, which robs the Bay of a resource that could otherwise replenish coastal beaches, improve flood protection, and build up wetlands in the face of sea level rise.